quentinjamet/Tuto/ModNum/Activity1.md

    * What is the Coriolis parameter?
    * What is the boundary condition?
    * What is the bottom condition?
+   * What is the accuracy of the advection scheme?
  * About the circulation:
     * Is it similar to Stommel’s gyre (http://ido.at.fcen.uba.ar/index_archivos/Stommel_1948.pdf)?